CSR Activity Report (CSR Guideline Activity Reports) - Human Rights Promotion and Human Resources Development

 Response to Reports and Consultations on Human Rights

-In fiscal 2022, 32 hotline reports and consultations related to human rights (workplace harassment and inappropriate behavior, etc.) were received across the Toray Group.
+In fiscal 2023, 50 hotline reports and consultations related to human rights (workplace harassment and inappropriate behavior, etc.) were received across Toray Group.
 Investigations were conducted to check facts for all these cases, based on coordination between the department (person) in charge of the investigation, relevant department (person) involved in the incident, and the internal consultation offices set up at each company of Toray Group.
 In cases where a problem was verified, corrective measures were taken based on the group company's internal rules, such as the employment regulations.

 The number of reports and consultations received, an overview of the cases, and the results of measures taken in response were reported to the Ethics and Compliance Committee, the Board of Directors, and the Board of Corporate Auditors as part of updates on the operational status of the whistleblowing system as a whole.
 Detailed reports were also submitted to the Human Rights Promotion Committee in Japan, and the Global Human Rights Promotion Committee.